Artur Barrio: Social/political context

-At the time of his (Situation T/T1) it was not uncommon for people to disappear.
-“Autonomous para-police forces (Death Squads) took on the work of “social cleansing”, eliminating delinquents, the marginalized and street children.”
-His bloody packages question the status of those that have disappeared and bring into focus the “socially apprehensible possibilities of” governments and other institutions.
+At the time of his (Situation T/T1) it was not often for people to disappear.
+“Autonomous para-police forces (Death Squads) took on the work of 'social cleansing', eliminating delinquents, the marginalized and street children.”
+His bloody packages were intended to interrogate the status of those that have disappeared and bring into focus the “socially apprehensible possibilities of” governments and other institutions.

 Artistic movements

 Artur Barrio himself rejects art categories.
 In his “MANIFEST: against the art categories, against the salons, against the awards, against the jury, against the art critique” (Rio de Janeiro February 1970), Barrio explains his discontent with the top down view of art imposed by an aesthetic elite.
 In his view, this elite prescribes the materials necessary to create art.
 These materials were out of reach to Barrio and much of the population of the Third World at the time.
-His use of inexpensive materials (garbage, toilet paper and urine) was a rejection of the aesthetic elite and the art world they controlled, including the definitions of art categories, salons, awards, juried shows, and critics.
+His use of inexpensive materials (e.g., garbage, toilet paper, and urine) was a rejection of the aesthetic elite and the art world they controlled, including the definitions of art categories, salons, awards, juried shows, and critics.

-Although Barrio rejects art categories we can see that there are several ideas that he embraces that link him to Modernist movement.
+Although Barrio rejects art categories, we can see that there are several ideas that he embraces that link him to the Modernist movement.
 He was highly influenced by the Fluxus ideas, a group that took its name from the concept of “flow”.
 The idea that you could use whatever you have at hand to make art reflects the idea of anti-commercial art.
 His work could also be seen as Neo-Dada in its rejection of the prevailing standards in art.
 He rejects the standard materials of an artist in favor of perishables.
 He also often rejected typical spaces, preferring to stage his Situations in public places.
 There are even influences of process art in the way that Barrio would, almost ritualistically, construct his packages (Situation T/T1).
 Almost all of the works of Artur Barrio are a form of Installation art.